 Products That Caused Injuries or Damages

-What Is a Business Owner’s Policy?
+What is a Business Owner’s Policy?

 The beauty of a BOP is that you get all the individual coverages you need in one tidy policy at a discounted cost compared to purchasing the policies separately.

-Most business owner’s policies include:
+Most business owner’s policies include the following:

 Property Insurance

-The property covered in this policy usually includes buildings, business-owned items, and third party items not owned by the business but kept in the business’s care for business reasons.
+The property covered in this policy usually includes buildings, business-owned items, and third-party items not owned by the business but kept in the business’s care for business reasons.

 Business Interruption Insurance